 General information about the safe and effective use of Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules

 Medicines are sometimes prescribed for purposes other than those uled in a Medication Guide.
 Do not use Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules for a condition for which it was not prescribed.
 Do not give Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules to other people, even if they have the same condition.
 It may harm them and it is against the law.
-You can ask your healthcare provider or pharmacist for information about Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules that was written for healthcare professionals.
+You can ask your healthcare provider or pharmacist for information about Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules that is written for healthcare professionals.

 What are the ingredients in Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules?